sleinen/samplicator/README.md

 Config file format:

     a.b.c.d[/e.f.g.h]: receiver ...

 where:

-  a.b.c.d		is the senders IP address e.f.g.h		is a mask to apply to the sender (default 255.255.255.255) receiver		see above.
+	a.b.c.d     is the sender's IP address
+    e.f.g.h     is a mask to apply to the sender (default 255.255.255.255) receiver    see above.

 Receivers specified on the command line will get all packets, those specified in the config-file will get only packets with a matching source.